-Green Erin gathered round the king to hear the voice of his power.
-Their joyful faces bend, unequal, forward, in the light of the oak.
-They who were terrible were removed: Lubar winds again in their host.
++ In order to illustrate this passage, it is proper to lay before the reader their host.
 Cathmor was that beam from heaven which shone when his people were dark.
 He was honoured in the midst.
 Their souls rose with ardour around.
 The king alone no gladness shewed; no stranger he to war!